scaleway/terraform-provider-scaleway/docs/resources/k8s_cluster.md

 - `private_network_id` - (Optional) The ID of the private network of the cluster.

-~> **Important:** This field can only be set at cluster creation and cannot be updated later.
+~> **Important:** This field can be set at cluster creation or later to migrate to a Private Network.
-Changes to this field will cause the cluster to be destroyed then recreated.
+Any subsequent change after this field got set will prompt for cluster recreation.

 - `default_pool` - (Deprecated) See below.